 Okay, perhaps that is a bit fantastical, a smidge hopeful on the grow-your-own-food front, but it doesn’t fail to grasp the reality that, with winter, for those of us above the frost line, comes a time of productive dormancy.
 Vegetable harvests just won’t come like they used to, and so, as we seek to buy locally, reduce our food miles and eat real food, we should revisit the days of the past when people shrewdly stocked up for the winter, making the most of their harvest.
-Primarily, focusing on root vegetables.
+Primarily focusing on root vegetables.

 None of It Matters Without Getting in Touch With Your Roots

-If you’re looking to incorporate more root vegetables into your diet in keeping with the season, here are a few things to put on the shopping list: beets, carrots, celeriac, Jerusalem artichokes, potatoes, parsnips, rutabagas, sweet potatoes and turnips.
+If you’re looking to incorporate more root vegetables into your diet in keeping with the season, here are a few things to put on the shopping list: beets, carrots, celeriac, Jerusalem artichokes, potatoes, parsnips, rutabagas, sweet potatoes, and turnips.
 All of these can keep for months.
-Look in fall farmer’s markets, or better to even visit nearby farms, to get them in bulk for good deals.
+Look in fall farmer’s markets, or better to even visit nearby farms to get them in bulk for good deals.

-To store root vegetables, there are few rules of preparation.
+To store root vegetables, there are a few rules of preparation.
 It’s good form not to wash them first and to remove the greens and stems.
 This will prevent them from rotting.
 If possible, harvest them (or buy them) after a few rainless days and leave them out in the sun for a few hours to subdue the root hairs, making the vegetables dormant.
-Don’t include anything with apparent bug or rot damage (and check for this when visiting the storage bin as well).
-Lastly, more mature roots tend to have a tougher skin, which will help them keep longer.
+Don’t include anything with an apparent bug or rot damage (and check for this when visiting the storage bin as well).
+Lastly, more mature roots tend to have tougher skin, which will help them keep longer.

 The Right Condition for Root Vegetables

 Once you’ve prepped your vegetables, the question of how best to preserve them arises.
-Most vegetables take well to pickling, canning, dehydrating and freezing.
-This can work for roots as well; however, under the right conditions, the resistant root vegetable can be kept as-is for several months without rotting or sprouting or turning to mush.
+Most vegetables take well to pickling, canning, dehydrating, and freezing.
+This can work for roots as well; however, under the right conditions, the resistant root vegetable can be kept as-is for several months without rotting or sprouting, or turning to mush.
 It’s all about giving them a little space in which to chill.

 The second big concern is water.
-Don’t worry, this doesn’t mean we have to continue some sort of water regiments, but roots do like to rest in moist environs, with humidity levels approaching the ninety-fifth percentile.
+Don’t worry, this doesn’t mean we have to continue some sort of water regiments, but roots do like to rest in moist environments, with humidity levels approaching the ninety-fifth percentile.
 Again, we all know fridges as being fairly full of condensation, but seriously, who has a walk-in fridge in their house?